Trunkis/Creeper-Canyon-LEB/README.md

 ## [This is an work in progress map!
-A.lebmod is not available to download.]
+A .lebmod is not available to download.]
 # Creeper Canyon
 ## An off-limits canyon famous for unexplained explosion deaths.
 Most vistiors that visit the Creeper Canyon die.
 There's no reason why this happens but it happens for unknown reasons.
 Enter with caution.